PaddlePaddle/PaddleSpeech/README.md

 ## Installation

 We strongly recommend our users to install PaddleSpeech in **Linux** with *python>=3.8* and *paddlepaddle<=2.5.1*.
-(Some new versions of Paddle do not have support for adaptation in PaddleSpeech, so currently only versions 2.5.1 and earlier can be used.)
+Some new versions of Paddle do not have support for adaptation in PaddleSpeech, so currently only versions 2.5.1 and earlier can be supported.

 ### **Dependency Introduction**